ComputationalRadiationPhysics/picongpu/docs/source/python_package/foundations/defining_simulation.rst

 to its own ``scan/focal_<position>/`` directory, so that the runs do not interfere with each other.

-Immediate post-processing
-^^^^^^^^^^^^^^^^^^^^^^^^^
+Post-processing
+^^^^^^^^^^^^^^^

-Our static parameter scan is now submitted to the cluster and we have to wait for the simulations run and finish.
+Our static parameter scan is now submitted to the cluster.
-If we want to programmatically post-process the results in the same script, we have to wait until all simulations have run.
-As this is very system specific, we don't provide an officially supported method for doing so.
+We wait for the simulations to finish (by whatever means the system provides) and then post-process the results separately, e.g. in a second invocation of the script.

-We can use the output of the ``EnergyHistogram`` diagnostic that a run directory contains to post-process the results, e.g. to count the electrons in a particular energy range (given in keV) and to plot it:
+We can use the output of the ``EnergyHistogram`` diagnostic that a run directory contains to count the electrons in a particular energy range (given in keV) and to plot it:

 .. literalinclude:: ../snippets/defining_simulation/postprocess_histogram.py